LCC-CIT/CIS195-CourseMaterials/CIS195_Syllabus.md

 #### Software

-~~If you plan to do lab work somewhere other than in class or in the CIT Main Lab~~, you will need:
+If you plan to do lab work somewhere other than in class or in the CIT Main Lab, you will need:

 - Word processing software such as MS Office, [OpenOffice](http://www.openoffice.org) or GoogleDocs for viewing and editing office documents
 - A code (text) editor to create your web pages.
 [Visual Studio Code](https://code.visualstudio.com) is a free code editor that can be downloaded via the internet and used on Windows, OS X (Mac) or Linux.
 Alternatively, you can use TextWrangler on OS X, or Notepad++ on Windows.